 Form attributes are used to link forms to data.
 They store the set of data displayed on the form.
 All of the forms have identical behavior, regardless of what kind of data they display.
 You can set one of the form attributes as its main attribute (it is displayed in bold in the attribute list) to complement the standard form behavior with features related to the type of its main attribute.

-For example, if the main form attribute is the PurchaseInvoice document, the platform will prompt the user to confirm writing and posting of this document on closing the form.
+For example, if the main form attribute is the PurchaseInvoice document, the platform will prompt the user to confirm the writing and posting of this document on closing the form.
 If the main form attribute is the Items catalog, the platform will not prompt for confirmation on closing the form.

 Developers do not have to draw forms manually, "pixel by pixel".
 A form only stores the logical description of its content.
 The platform automatically arranges the form items when it draws the form.